 - B.5 In order to calculate the strain energy, a reference standard must be employed.
 Select as your standard the isodesmic reaction that gives the most favorable $\Delta H{reaction}$ (the greatest negative, or the smallest positive value).
-It is reasonable to expect to use as a standard the $\Delta H{reaction}$ for the isodesmic reaction involving hexane-cyclohexane, since it is generally known that a sixmembered ring in a chair conformation is devoid of the usual kinds of strain associated with small ring compounds.
-Thus, subtract the $\Delta H{reaction}$ for the isodesmic reaction involving hexane-cyclohexane from the $\Delta H{reaction}$ for the isodesmic reaction involving the other pairs. - B.6 Which cyclo-alkane ring size (3, 4, 5, 6 or 7 member) has the most strain, according to your calculation? - B.7 Which ring size has the least strain, according to your calculation? - B.8 Plot ring strain vs. ring size (3-7).
+It is reasonable to expect to use hexane-cyclohexane as a standard for the $\Delta H{reaction}$, since it is generally known that a six-membered ring in a chair conformation is devoid of the usual kind of strain associated with small ring compounds.
+Thus, subtract the $\Delta H{reaction}$ for the isodesmic reaction involving hexanecyclohexane from the $\Delta H{reaction}$ for the isodesmic reaction involving the other pairs. - B.6 Which cyclo-alkane ring size (3, 4, 5, 6 or 7 member) has the most strain, according to your calculation? - B.7 Which ring size has the least strain, according to your calculation? - B.8 Plot ring strain vs. ring size (3-7).
 What do you observe? - B.9 Calculate the ring strain per CH2 group.
 Which ring size has the most strain per CH2? - B.10 Compare the following experimental values of strain energy and your calculated strain energy: